jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

     RANSACKABLE_ATTRIBUTES + _ransackers.keys
   end
 ```
+* Refresh your web browser.
+Now the only searchable fields should be the email address, username, last name, and first name.

 ### Rails Best Practices
 * Enter the command "sh git_check.sh".
 All of the tests should pass, but